 Here are a few Sample questions

 The Law Enforcement Selection Inventory (LESI) is an eighty-item measure of cognitive ability designed specifically to select law enforcement personnel.
 LESI items tap math, reading, logic, grammar, and vocabulary skills needed to pass the academy and perform such duties as writing reports, testifying in court, and investigating accidents and crime scenes.
-Ninety minutes will be allowed for this test, and a score of forty-seven correct is needed to pass.
+Ninety minutes will be allowed for this test, and a score of forty-eight correct is needed to pass.
 The use of calculators will not be allowed.
 The test is broken down into four sections; math, vocabulary, grammar, and logic

 Section I Math